Sicamous (sternwheeler): Crew

-Crew Complement and Officers

 While off duty, the twenty-four crew members aboard Sicamous would sleep in the crew's quarters at the stern of the cargo deck.
 These rooms consisted of three single bunks and housed up to six men.
 Crew members would sleep in shifts, sharing bunks where need be.
 Their quarters were known for having bed bug and cockroach infestations while also being plagued by mosquitoes living in the valley.
 However, a warm place to stay overnight and three meals a day were included in the crew's wages.